binance-chain/docs-site/docs/api-reference/cli.md

 * Use Private Key in Hardware Wallet

-If you add `--ledger` when creating a new address, then the private key file in ledger will be used to generate a new address.
+First, you must add `--ledger` when creating a new address.
+For example,
 ```
 bnbcli keys add test --ledger --index 0 --account 0
 ```
+Then,  the private key file in ledger will be used to generate a new address.

 You could also specify `--account` and `--index` to generate more addresses.
+After the generation, you could use Ledger for signing.

-Then, when you use the address to sign transactions, `bnbcli` will send transactions to Ledger and get signatures.
+When you use the address to sign transactions, `bnbcli` will send transactions to Ledger and get signatures.
 Then `bnbcli` build the signed transactions and boardcast them to full nodes.

 ## How to use